RUSSELL KIWI PROTECTION

 Weeds love Russell’s mild, wet, frost-free climate and can rapidly push out and smother native species.
 We do regular weed-busting on public reserves, to prepare for native replanting and then again to give the new plantings the best chance to thrive.

 We are also certified for seed collection on public land managed by the Department of Conservation.
 Seeds are sent to the Kerikeri Shadehouse for propagation and then replanted back here in their area of origin.

 BRINGING BACK THE BIRDS

-Since 2002, Russell Landcare has being doing predator control around Russell Village.
-We hope that Russell Kiwi Protection, with its expanded and intensified focus on pest control will allow native bird populations to recover, for species re-introductions to occur, and for possible self-introductions from the islands managed by Project Island Song.
+Since 2002, Russell Landcare has been controlling predators around Russell Village.
+Russell Kiwi Protection, with its expanded and intensified focus on pest control is allowing native bird populations to recover, for species re-introductions to occur, and for possible self-introductions from the islands managed by Project Island Song.

 FROM LITTLE SEEDS …

 Every year on Arbor Day we go tree planting with children from Russell Playcentre and Russell Primary School, and at the end of the year we award one of the school kids the Russell Landcare Award for most outstanding contribution to conservation.
 There are students graduating from Russell School who’ve planted with us since playcentre.
 Grown-ups don’t miss out either: we award the Landcare trophy for ‘Best Use of Natives in the Garden’ at the annual Russell Flower Show.

 We work with other groups and organisations like Kiwis4Kiwi, Guardians of the Bay, Russell School, Kerikeri Shadehouse, Kiwi Coast, Living Waters, Fish Forever, Bay of Islands Walkways Trust, Northland Regional Council, CoastCare, FNDC BOI-Whangaroa Community Board and the Department of Conservation on projects on the peninsula and islands including:

 Tangatapu wetland restoration